sad-pixel/wtfhttpd/README.md

 - `bcrypt_verify(password, hash)` - Verifies bcrypt hashed secrets
 - `checksum_md5(content)` - Creates a md5 checksum (DO NOT USE FOR PASSWORDS)
 - `checksum_sha1(content)` - Creates a sha1 checksum (DO NOT USE FOR PASSWORDS)

+## Route introspection

+All registered routes are available in the `wtf_routes` table.
+This is used in the status page, but is also available for sql scripts to query.

+## Misc Notes

+- JSON/XML post bodies are not yet supported
+- Every request runs in it's own transaction, and since sqlite doesn't support nested transactions, you may not use transactions in your sql queries.
+- A `/` is always added to the end of every path.
+This is may be fixed later.

 ## Configuration